ankrh/MCmatlab/README.md

 - MATLAB R2017a or newer

 HELPER FILES:
 All the helper functions needed for running MCmatlab are located in the folder "helperfuncs", which therefore has to be on your MATLAB path.
-You will not need to modify any of these files (except for "getMediaProperties.m" as mentioned below).
+You will not need to modify any of these files.
 The example model files automatically add "helperfuncs" to the MATLAB path as the first command, and you should keep that practice also in your own model files.

 MODEL FILES:
 In MCmatlab, you set up your model in a single m-file.
 You can find a few examples to get you started in the root folder of MCmatlab.
 Once you're familiar with those, you can check the model file "Template.m" for all the possible switches you might use, but it is itself not a valid model file, as it also contains some mutually exclusive switches.

 MEDIA PROPERTIES:
-The optical properties of all media are defined in the file "getMediaProperties.m" in the folder "helperfuncs".
-Many media are already defined therein, and you can either modify the properties of those, or add more media types to this file.
-Make sure that each media has its distinct "j"-number, as this is the number you will refer to when building your model.
+The optical properties of all media are defined in the end of the model file.
+The examples contain some media you can modify or copy-paste to your own model file, or you define your own media from scratch in your own models.
+Make sure that each media in a single model file has its distinct "j"-number, as this is the number you will refer to when building your model.

 ## How do I use MCmatlab?
 ### Compilation